Chubek/chubek/README.md

 ## Projects

+### Electronics and Robotics

+* [Scheesim](https://github.com/Chubek/Scheesim) -> A WIP electronics circuit simulator written entirely in Rust.
+As of this moment, the linear an algebratic equation solution systems have been written.
+Parser is at work.
+Next is the element stamps.
+Is it like SPICE?
+Well, kind of!
+You be the judge when it's done.

 ### Machine Learning, Auditory and Vision

 * [PuertoRECO](https://github.com/Chubek/PuertoRECO) -> Despite the lame pun, this is a very intricate face recognition API.
 It's in Python so it's not very fast.
 In the recent months I have decided to do less and less projects in Python because of how slow and inefficient it is.
 But if you are going to give me a job in Python I will do it.
 I especially like training using Python and predictiing and doing the MLOps in Rust or Go.